 The age of your baby is also important.
 A newborn has a very immature liver, so even tiny amounts of alcohol would be more of a burden.
-Up until around three months of age, infants detoxify alcohol at around half the rate of an adult, while an older baby or toddler can metabolize the alcohol more quickly.
+Up until around 3 months of age, infants detoxify alcohol at around half the rate of an adult, while an older baby or toddler can metabolize the alcohol more quickly.

-Good news for nursing moms with their eye on a glass of red at the end of a long, exhausting day comes from Dr. Jack Newman MD, FRCPC, a member of La Leche League International’s Health Advisory Council.
-In his handout More Breastfeeding Myths, Newman writes: "Reasonable alcohol intake should not be discouraged at all.
+Good news for nursing parents with their eye on a glass of red at the end of a long, exhausting day comes from Dr. Jack Newman, a member of La Leche League International’s Health Advisory Council.
+In his handout "More Breastfeeding Myths," Newman writes, "Reasonable alcohol intake should not be discouraged at all.
 As is the case with most drugs, very little alcohol comes out in the milk.
 The mother can take some alcohol and continue breastfeeding as she normally does.
 Prohibiting alcohol is another way we make life unnecessarily restrictive for nursing mothers."

 And you'll see personalized content just for you whenever you click the My Feed .